Blog

 Reading

+Children follow a progressive reading system throughout the school, with books that closely match their phonics knowledge in the early years, later progressing to language rich texts that support and extend children’s skills.
 In addition to individual reading, we also use guided reading to develop comprehension and inference skills within a group or whole class work.

 Each child is given a Tenacres Home School Diary which includes pages for reading records.
 In here, parents, pupils and teachers can comment on a child’s particular efforts and achievements within the books and texts they are reading.
 The overall progress of children is carefully monitored by their teacher.

-Also see: Progression for Reading Bands
+Also see: Phonics Progression for Reading Bands

 Phonics